piotrcholody/Calculator/README.md

-# PItE-lab01-02
-Python in the Enterprise
+# Python in the Enterprise

-# lab1
+# lab1 - word finder and counter

 problem1.py - finds text in log file and puts results in out.txt file